On SCC-recursiveness in Quantitative Argumentation: SCC-recursive Characterization of Semantics

-As discussed in the previous section, each specific SCC-recursive semantics is identified by its own base function.
-On the basis of the results obtained in the previous sections, we prove that the admissible, complete, preferred, and grounded semantics fit the general SCC-recursive decomposition scheme.
-This is achieved by the following theorem.
+On the basis of the results obtained in the previous subsections, we characterize that admissible, complete, preferred, and grounded fuzzy extension semantics are SCC-recursive by identifying the base functions in the theorem below.